 Step 5: Use image-to-image with a real product photo

-If you have a real reference photo of a similar product, run image-to-image with denoise 0.4-0.5.
-This anchors proportions and material behavior to a known-good baseline.
+This is the single highest-leverage fix for proportions and material.
+If you have a real reference photo of a similar product, run image-to-image: on local Stable Diffusion / ComfyUI start around denoise 0.4-0.5 (lower keeps more of the original geometry; raise it only if you need more change).
 For your own product, photograph it on a phone and use that as the reference.

 Step 6: Switch to a product-strong model

-• Flux Pro for clean catalog and material accuracy
+- FLUX.1.1 Pro for clean catalog shots, glass refraction, and material accuracy (text-to-image realism leader)

 Step 7: Post-process to add legitimacy